Rajasthani Malai Biryani

 Khuskhus Aur Khopre Ki Biryani

-While I am always on a lookout for new Biryanis that have been made since the invention of this awesome dish, some recipes are just so fascinating that when you read about how they were cooked in olden days, its just hard to not try cooking them.
+While I am always on the lookout for new variations of biryani that have emerged since the inception of this iconic dish, certain recipes are so compelling that simply reading about how they were prepared in earlier times makes it impossible not to recreate them.

 Kashmiri Murgh Akhrot Biryani